UBC-MDS/f1-2021-analysis/README.md

 ## Welcome!

-Whether you consider yourself a true Formula 1 veteran, or this is th first time you've heard of the sport, we bid you welcome to our dashboard!
-Firstly a quick overview of what you can find on this page:
+Whether you consider yourself a true Formula 1 veteran, or this is the first time you've heard of the sport, we bid you welcome to our dashboard!
+Firstly, a quick overview of what you can find on this page:

 - [Visualising the Formula 1 2021 Season](#visualising-the-formula-1-2021-season)
   - [Welcome!](#welcome)